Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Free Fermion Correlator

 More importantly, the DW separation $L_s$ has to be chosen finite in actual simulations so that the $L_s\rightarrow\infty$ limit assumed in this section so far is not always justified.
 We show the behaviour of the propagators at small domain wall separations in figure~\ref{fig:free_prop_different_Ls}. $C_h$ (i.e.\ using $m=m_h$) exhibits significant deviations from the case discussed above for $L\lesssim 6$, whereas $C_3$ (i.e.\ using $m=\im\gamma_3 m_3$) remains virtually unchanged until $L\lesssim 3$.
 We find that both expressions contain first order $\eto{-\alpha L_s}$-terms but $C_3$ has only imaginary and order $\ordnung{m}$ suppressed contributions, resulting in smaller finite $L_s$ effects.
 See \Cref{sec:dw_height_separation} for the exact formulae.

-Let us stress at this point that the finite $L_s$ effects are significantly larger in the interacting case and one cannot choose the DW separation from these free theory calculations.
+Let us stress at this point that the finite $L_s$ effects are significantly larger in the interacting case (Cf.\ the results for the equation of state presented in \cite{Hands:2020itv,Hands:2021smr}) and one cannot choose the DW separation from these free theory calculations.
 We can nevertheless infer that $C_3$ approaches the physical $L_s\rightarrow\infty$ limit faster than $C_h$ justifying our use of this particular formulation throughout this work.

+In summary, the results of this section demonstrate that while DWF introduce new forms of short-distance artifact due to a branch cut not present in traditional lattice formulations, the results are in perfect accord with the free fermions in the continuum $am\to0$ and low temperature $L_t\to\infty$ limits.
+These insights will aid interpretation of the numerical results for interacting fermions to follow in Secs.~\ref{sec:results},\ref{sec:conformal}.